Yomna-Meles/Docker-Compose-Lampstack/README.md

 Errors Faced Here: when trying to install Docker Compose this error showed: "Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend.
 It is held by process 3732"

-This error means that apt is now in use by other processed so let's check:
+This error means that apt is now in use by other processes so let's check:
 # ps aux | grep -i apt

-Either kill these processed or if you see the process "apt.systemd.daily update" just wait few minutes and try again.
+Either kill these processes or if you see the process "apt.systemd.daily update" just wait few minutes and try again.
 This is the daily auto update process you could know more about this error through this link https://itsfoss.com/could-not-get-lock-error/

 3-create docker compose yaml file: